Fujifilm XQ2 vs Leica X-U Typ 113

 It is notable that the XQ2 offers wifi support, while the X-U Typ 113 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the XQ2 and the X-U Typ 113 are recent models that are part of the current product line-up.
-The XQ2 replaced the earlier Fujifilm XQ1, while the X-U Typ 113 does not have a direct predecessor.
+The XQ2 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X-U Typ 113 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-U Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what conclusions can be drawn?
 Is the Fujifilm XQ2 better than the Leica X-U Typ 113 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.